joshhanley/livewire-autocomplete/README.md

 There shouldn't be any breaking changes that you have to deal with, as all the breaking changes are internal.

+**Note:** Livewire V3 no longer supports Eloquent Model binding out of the box.
+If you are using Eloquent Models in your autocomplete search results (as previously recommended by this package), you can enable `legacy_model_binding` in Livewire V3. **It's not recommended to use legacy model binding in Livewire V3**, so it should only be used to assist with upgrading and refactoring away from models.

 ## Installation

 To install the package run